-The sanctuary is located on the grounds of Welgedacht, a private family owned game farm and within the borders of the Dinokeng Big Five Game Reserve.
+The sanctuary is located on the grounds of Welgedacht, a private family owned game reserve and within the borders of the Dinokeng Big Five Game Reserve.

 Volunteers will have the unique opportunity to work at Kevin Richardson’s sanctuary in order to improve the conditions at the sanctuary.
-Volunteers should be prepared to work hard and while much of the work is physically demanding it is ultimately rewarding.
+Volunteers should be prepared to work hard.
+Much of the work is physically demanding, but it is ultimately rewarding.